Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Dzilam de Bravo

-If you are staying in the area and you love to explore the natural treasures you may want to stretch a bit to Dzilam de Bravo.
-It’s only 30 minutes drive from Sancrisanto, after Santa Clara another small fishing town on the Yucatan coast.
+If you are staying in the area and you love to explore the natural treasures, you may want to stretch a bit to Dzilam de Bravo.
+It’s only 30 minutes drive from Sancrisanto, after Santa Clar,a another small fishing town on the Yucatan coast.

-There you have the chance to take a 2-hour boat tour on the beachside to spot local flora and fauna and swim in an Ojo de agua, a unique experience off the beaten path.
+There, you have the chance to take a 2-hour boat tour on the beachside to spot local flora and fauna and swim in an Ojo de agua, a unique experience off the beaten path.

-There are no beaches there but the tour is fun!
+There are no beaches there, but the tour is fun!

 Make sure you check out the beautiful Yucatan Hacienda San Francisco de Tzacalha.
-If you want to spend the night in the area, staying in one of the ancient Yucatan Hacienda is a magical experience.
+If you want to spend the night in the area, staying in one of the ancient Yucatan Haciendas is a magical experience.
 Otherwise, you can just pay a visit and ask for a tour of the hacienda.

 El Cuyo